anatoly314/markdown2anki/README.md

 ```
 For more details, look at this issue [when using renderInline, highlight doesn't work.](https://github.com/markdown-it/markdown-it/issues/576)
+- Note title are global, i.e. two notes with the same title can't be created even in different decks, see this issue [canAddNote returns false when note with same field's value exists in a different deck](https://github.com/FooSoft/anki-connect/issues/81).
 - After all preparations are done just invoke from the root folder `npm run index`, ANKI obviously must be open when you run it.